ztsv-av/unilu_msc_ds/README.md

 Each semester directory contains course-specific folders with materials such as:

-- Assignments and solutions
+- Assignments and solutions.
-- Projects and reports
+- Projects and reports.
-- Code implementations
+- Code implementations.
-- Notes and experiments
+- Notes and experiments.
-- Supporting scripts and utilities
+- Supporting scripts and utilities.

 ## Coursework by Semester